ChinaKnowledge.de -

 Wei Yuansong hailed from Chengdu 成都 (modern Chengdu, Sichuan) and was an expert in calendric calculations based on the theory of Yin and Yang.
 For his book he was rewarded the title of seal-holding (chijie 持節) Commandery Duke of Shu 蜀郡公.
 The Ming-period 明 (1368-1644) scholar Hu Yinglin 胡應麟 (1551—1602) says that Wei had also written a book called Qi sanjiao lun 齊三教論.
 The bibliography Chongwen zongmu 崇文總目 and the two encyclopedias Tongzhi 通志 and Wenxian tongkao 通考 erroneously call Wei a Tang-period person.

 According to the text, the Five Agents (wuxing 五行) were the "essence of Yin and Yang and the source of each creation" (yinyang zhi jingqi, zaohua zhi benyuan 陰陽之精氣,造化之本源).
-In the sky, the Five Provesses were visible as the five planets, on earth as the five sacred mountains (wuyue 五嶽), and in the human world in the five talents (wucai 五材) and the five virtues (wude 五德).
-They controlled all processes in the world among the ten thousand beings, and balanced all changes from one aggregate status to another, or one appearance to another shape.
+In the sky, the Five Agents were visible as the five planets, on earth as the five sacred mountains (wuyue 五嶽), and in the human world in the five talents (wucai 五材) and the five virtues (wude 五德).
+They controlled all processes in the world among the ten thousand beings and balanced all changes from one aggregate status to another or one appearance to another shape.
 They also controlled colours, sounds, tastes, shapes and words.
-The human body, his nose, heart, and will were determined by the Five Agents and only thus able to be fit for life.
-The Five Agents were therefore the basis to become a "perfect man" (zhiren 至人) without any evils, errors, or misfortune.
+The human body, nose, heart, and will, were determined by the Five Agents and only thus able to be fit for life.
+The Five Agents were, therefore, the basis to become a "perfect man" (zhiren 至人) without any evils, errors, or misfortune.
 The perfect man did not need to prognosticate the future, like the common man.

 The ideas in the Yuanbao were influenced by Yang Xiong's 揚雄 (53 BCE-18 CE) divination book Taixuanjing 太玄經 from the Han period 漢 (206 BCE-220 CE), while the arrangement follows the largely lost divination book Guicang 歸藏, in which the hexagram Kun 坤 headed the divinatory symbols, followed by Qian 乾, Dui 兌, Gen 艮, Li 離, Kan 坎, Xun 巽, and Zhen 震.
 The order known from the famous divination book Yijing 易經 is Qian, Kun, Kan, Li, Zhen, Gen, Xun, and Dui.